The Carnival Is Over

 "The Carnival Is Over" is a song written by Tom Springfield, for the Australian folk pop group the Seekers.
-It is based on a Russian folk song from circa 1883, adapted with original English-language lyrics.
-The song became the Seekers' signature recording, and the band have customarily closed their concerts with it ever since its success in late-1965.
+It is based on a Russian folk song from about 1883, adapted with original English-language lyrics.
+The song became the Seekers' signature recording, and the band customarily closed their concerts, saying "Goodbye" to the audience with it ever since its success in late 1965.

-At its 1965 sales peak, the Seekers' single was selling 93,000 copies per day in the UK with sales of at least 1.41 million copies in the UK alone.
-It also stopped The Who from getting to No.1 with "My Generation".
-The single spent three weeks at No.1 in the UK Singles Chart in November and December 1965.
+The single spent three weeks at No. 1 in the UK Singles Chart in November and December 1965.
+At its 1965 sales peak, the single was selling 93,000 copies per day in the UK with total sales of at least 1.41 million in the UK alone.
+It stopped The Who from getting to No. 1 with "My Generation".

-The song also topped the Australian charts (for six weeks, from 4 December 1965), and reached No.1 in the Irish Charts for two weeks.
+The song also topped the Australian Charts for six weeks, from 4 December 1965, and reached No. 1 in the Irish Singles Chart for two weeks.

 The music

-"The Carnival is Over" was the third hit single written for The Seekers by Tom Springfield, following the success of "I'll Never Find Another You" (1964) and "A World of Our Own" (1965).
+"The Carnival is Over" was the third hit single written for the Seekers by Tom Springfield, following the success of "I'll Never Find Another You" (1964) and "A World of Our Own" (1965).